sparth292/todo-list-java/README.md

 # todo-list-java

-A todo list using Java GUI
+A Basic todo list using Java GUI